zenml-io/zenml/docs/book/advanced-guide/stacks-components-flavors.md

     ...
 ```

 There are a few things to unpack here.
-Let's talk about `pydantic` first. `pydantic` is a library for [data validation and settings management](https://pydantic-docs.helpmanual.io/).
+Let's talk about Pydantic first.
+Pydantic is a library for [data validation and settings management](https://pydantic-docs.helpmanual.io/).
 Using their `BaseModel` is helping us to configure and serialize these components while allowing us to add a validation layer to each stack component instance/implementation.

 You can already see how that comes into play here within the base `StackComponent` implementation.
 As you can see, each instance of a `StackComponent` needs to include a `name` and an auto-generated `uuid`.
 These variables will be tracked when we serialize the stack component object.
 (You can exclude an instance configuration parameter from the serialization by giving it a name which starts with `_`.)